 Those outside of prison are used to traditional email providers like Gmail, which allows users to send electronic messages (i.e., emails) directly to a recipient’s email address.
-This is not how Corrlinks.com works, and it is where much confusion resides as far as new users are concerned.
+This is not how Corrlinks.com works to email an inmate, and it is where much confusion resides as far as new users are concerned.

 When an inmate inputs a community member’s email address into the TRULINCS system, a system-generated email is sent to the email address with instructions on how to create a Corrlinks.com account.
 Once this free account has been created/activated, users must log into their Corrlinks.com account each and every time to email with a federal inmate.
 This is the case when sending emails to inmates and when receiving emails from inmates.
 Messages will not be sent to a user’s personal email inbox.
 In this regard, the Corrlinks.com/TRULINCS system is more like a personal electronic message board, not traditional email.